-Discipline: Visual Arts, Writing
+Discipline: Interdisciplinary, Visual Arts, Writing

 Thank you for your commitment to do such a great job for the students at Sir Alexander McKenzie.
 You were the perfect author for the Festival's Executive Director to witness in action in the classroom she saw the best of the best.
 In ten years of doing this, you are definitely in the top three.
-I hope that we can get you involved in the Festival programs again!
+I hope that we can get you involved in the festival programs again!
 Ilona Beiks, Education Coordinator, Vancouver International Writers and Readers Festival

-In this workshop series, Lee Edward Fodi helps students build heroic characters through drawing, writing, and model-making.
+In this workshop series, Lee Edward Fodi helps students build heroic characters through drawing, writing and model-making.
 Students are led through several modules that discuss some of the best-known and beloved heroes in film and literature, discussing the common elements that make us want to root for their success.
 He explains how he draws on these archetypes to create his own heroes and helps students brainstorm their own creations.
-As the program continues, students bring their characters to life through illustration, prop building, and even costume design, which involves choosing hair samples, fabric swatches, and other clothing elements.
-This type of program has many deliverables, including creating cover art for a graphic novel, a creative writing piece, or a display that chronicles the creative process.
+As the program continues, students bring their characters to life through illustration, prop building, and even costume design, which involves choosing hair samples, fabric swatches and other clothing elements.
+This type of program has many deliverables, including creating cover art for a graphic novel, a creative writing piece or a display that chronicles the creative process.

 This presentation is designed to inspire and invigorate students of all reading and writing levels.
 Lee Edward Fodi demonstrates how the process of illustration inspires his own writing and then leads students in an interactive drawing session, in which each participant creates a character.
 Finally, each student is encouraged to write a story based on the character he or she has created.
 This session can then be followed up with a formal writing assignment.